eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -> Is that ok for you? is used to ask if someone agrees with or accepts a suggestion or situation.

+-> When someone says `Sounds great!`, they are expressing agreement or enthusiasm about what has been said.

+-> If a place is ``within walking distance``, it means it's close enough to reach by walking and you don't need to use a vehicle.

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Meals

 In English, the three main meals of the day are breakfast, lunch, and dinner. **Breakfast** is typically eaten in the morning, **lunch** is around midday, and **dinner** is in the evening.